No win, no fee

 WINNER Personal Injury Law Firm of the Year

-Can I claim a compensation payout for a back injury in Australia?
+Who can claim back injury compensation in Australia?

-Compensation may be available to you if you’ve sustained a back injury in any of these situations:
+You may be able to claim compensation if you’ve injured your back in these situations:

-If your back injury stops you from returning to work in a job that you’re trained in, you may also be entitled to a total and permanent disability (TPD) lump sum payment through your super fund (more information on this below).
+If your back injury stops you from returning to work, you may also be entitled to a total and permanent disability (TPD) lump sum payment through your super fund (more information below).

 How can I prove I have back pain?